-A-1.
-The Attorney-Client Relationship.
-Whether retained or assigned, and whether called "counsel" or "law guardian," the child's attorney shall maintain a traditional attorney-client relationship with the child and zealously defend the child.
-The attorney owes a duty of undivided loyalty to the child, shall keep client confidences and secrets, and shall advocate the child's position.
+Whether retained or assigned, and whether called "counsel" or "attorney," the child's attorney shall maintain a traditional attorney-client relationship with the child and zealously defend the child.
+The attorney owes a duty of undivided loyalty to the child, shall keep client confidences, shall protect confidential information, and shall advocate the child's position.
 In determining the child's position, the attorney for the child must consult with the child and advise the child in a manner consistent with the child's capacities and have a thorough knowledge of the child's circumstances.
-Pursuant to Canon 7 of the Lawyers Code of Professional Responsibility and Ethical Consideration 7-8, there is a presumption that the attorney will adhere to the direction of a competent adult client.
-The same presumption should apply in representation of a child client.
+Ethics rules require a lawyer "to abide by a client's decisions concerning the objectives of representation and...consult with the client as to the means by which they are to be pursued."
+(NY Rules of Professional Conduct [22 NYCRR 1200.0], rule 1.2[a]).
+In addition, the lawyer must "reasonably consult with the client about the means by which the client's objectives are to be accomplished."
+Rule 1.4(a)(2).